nomike/HDS---Hidden-Disability-Sunflower-Brooch/README.md

 Apart from the print, you need a brooch finding (also known as brooch pin).
 I've rendered it to fit 25 mm brooch pins, but as the design is parametric, you can adapt it to fit any size.
-You can find those brooch pins in craft stores or on the big online retailers.
+You can find those brooch pins in craft stores or at the big online retailers.

 #### Assembly